 The law reveals to us that God is holy and also commands us to be holy, not as much as we could, but as God is holy (Lev.
 19:2, 1 Pet.
 1:15-16, Matt.
 5:48).

-While the law as our tutor clearly teaches or shows us what God expects of us, however, it does not furnish or supply us the divine ability to meet God’s expectations.
+While the law as our tutor clearly teaches or shows us what God expects of us; however, it does not furnish or supply us the divine ability or capacity to meet God’s expectations.
 Although the law demands perfection from us, yet it cannot make us perfect.

 19 For the law never made anything perfect.
 But now we have confidence in a better hope, through which we draw near to God.”
 (NLT).

 Apostle Paul rightly referred to the Mosaic Law as “the ministry of condemnation and death” because the law demands or requires of us what we cannot do because of our sin nature.